Esri/esri-loader/.github/ISSUE_TEMPLATE.md

 - Describe what you expected or wanted to happen.
 - What you are trying to achieve?
-- Describe your environment/framework and be specific with version numbers (e.g. React v16, Angular v5.0, Vue v2.5, Ember v2, etc.).
+- Describe your environment/framework and be specific with version numbers (e.g. React 16.2, react-router 4.2, redux 3.7, node 8.3).

 ### Actual behavior